On the Morrison-Kawamata dream space and its applications: Applications of MKD fiber spaces

-Combining the above discussions with \eqref{eq: global CY}, we see that $\mathcal Y_{\bar\eta}$ is a $\bQ$-factorial $n$-dimensional rationally connected Calabi-Yau variety with klt singularities.
-By the assumption of the theorem, the Morrison-Kawamata cone conjecture holds for $\mathcal Y_{\bar\eta}$, and any effective $\bR$-Cartier divisor on $\mathcal Y_{\bar\eta}$ admits a good minimal model.
-By Corollary \ref{cor: Mori dream space, CY are MKD space} (2), $\mathcal Y_{\bar\eta}$ is a klt MKD fiber space.
+Combining the above discussion with \eqref{eq: global CY}, we see that $\mathcal Y_{\bar\eta}$ is a $\bQ$-factorial $n$-dimensional rationally connected Calabi-Yau variety with klt singularities.
+By the assumption of the theorem, the Morrison-Kawamata cone conjecture holds for $\mathcal Y_{\bar\eta}$, and every effective $\bR$-Cartier divisor on $\mathcal Y_{\bar\eta}$ admits a good minimal model.
+By Corollary \ref{cor: Mori dream space, CY are MKD space} (2), $\mathcal Y_{\bar\eta}$ is a klt MKD space.

 Finally, since $\mathcal Y_s$ for any $s \in T$ is a rationally connected variety with klt singularities, we have